ScottishCovidResponse/rampvis-api/README.md

 ### Start Development Instance

 We created multiple `docker compose` / `docker-compose` scripts and each script handles a set of services.
-This helps troubleshooting any issues.
+This helps with troubleshooting any issues.
 Sequentially start the following services:

 Ensure docker is running.
 Stop and clean everything if required.